 Shortly after announcing the survey, some excellent concerns were raised about the format and content of the survey, especially given my position, privilege, and life experience.
 As it turned out, there were many dimensions of the WCS experience that the survey did not provide options for or did not ask about entirely.
 That left essential segments of our community feeling neglected or excluded.
 I take responsibility for not thinking through and seeing the potential for these consequences and have learned an important lesson from this experience.
 I humbly ask the community’s forgiveness for any pain caused.
 More on this a bit later.

-Over seven days, 562 people took part in the survey, giving us a reasonably large sample of the WCS community.
+Over seven days, 562 people participated in the survey, giving us a reasonably large sample of the WCS community.
 I had hoped for 50-100 responses, so this was nearly an order of magnitude more engagement than I expected!
-However, this sample may not represent the broader population of WCS dancers, and this data is intended to be a jumping-off point for conversations, not a definitive guide to the community’s thoughts.
+However, this sample may not represent the broader population of WCS dancers.
+This data is intended to be a jumping-off point for conversations, not a definitive guide to the community’s thoughts.

 Besides, this survey represents only a snapshot of time, best thought of as the first week of April 2021, and should be treated with less and less regard as weeks and months roll on.
-Community opinion can and will change, which should be considered when trying to draw any inference from this survey.
+Community opinion can and will change, which should be considered when drawing any inference from this survey.

-All of the primary survey data is available to the community on this view-only spreadsheet.
-The free-response questions have been separated and randomized by row to provide the maximum amount of anonymity possible to survey respondents.
-Some responses could have been identified when paired with some of the demographic information.
+The primary survey data is available to the community on this view-only spreadsheet.
+The free-response questions have been separated and randomized by row to provide the maximum anonymity possible to survey respondents.
+(Some responses could have been identified when paired with some of the demographic information.)
 The third sheet is a variables list for the conjoint analysis, explained later.

 This survey was primarily interested in answering questions regarding the WCS Community’s feelings about:

 - How this intersects with social dancing and competition format.